Skip to main content

 Need US Visa Guidance for UAE Residents?

-Whether you are travelling to the United States for World Cup 2026, business, family visits or tourism — OraVisa supports UAE residents through the full US B-1/B-2 visa application process including document preparation, appointment booking, and interview readiness.
+Whether you are travelling to the United States for World Cup 2026, business, family visits or tourism — OraVisa helps UAE residents prepare their US B-1/B-2 visa applications — including DS-160 completion, document preparation, guidance on booking your own consular interview, and interview readiness.

 Get Free Consultation